joaomelo/calystone/DEVELOPMENT.md

 ## Domain

-Domain is the app logic running in a vacum without care about `views` and just with bare interfaces for `repositories`.
+Domain is the app logic running in a vacum without care about `views` and just with bare interfaces for `infra`.

 ### Separeta state from logic